BA (Hons) Modelmaking alumnus Mark Yeo has embarked upon a successful career since graduating from AUB in 2015. Here he talks about his experience.

-"I have spent the last two and a half years working in a Prop Making department for various feature films attached to Disney, Warner Brothers, Universal and 20th Century Fox.
-A couple of the films that have been released this year which feature props made by our crew are Wonder Woman (2017) and Assassins Creed (2016) (unfortunately I can’t be specific about some of the films because they haven’t come out yet!)
+"I have spent the last two-and-a-half years working in a Prop Making department for various feature films attached to Disney, Warner Brothers, Universal and 20th Century Fox.
+A couple of the films that have been released this year which feature props made by our crew are Wonder Woman (2017) and Assassin's Creed (2016) (unfortunately I can’t be specific about some of the films because they haven’t come out yet!)

 "Being able to continue what I studied for at uni and have the platform to make on a daily basis.
 I work with a really friendly group of talented people so going to work isn’t a chore.
 It’s a cliché I’ve heard many times before but seeing things you’ve made on screen is pretty cool too!

 "I worked at a film and tv props company for a few months before moving in to a production crew.
-I have been with the same production crew now for the last 6 films and counting.
+I have been with the same production crew now for the last six films and counting.

 "The work I am probably most proud of as a specific model would be my final major project, a scale model of Cinderella’s Carriage.
 This I made in my final year of the degree.
-Having the opportunity to spend 12 weeks on one model is something I cant imagine I’ll ever get again, it was a very satisfying project that was well supported by the course.
+Having the opportunity to spend 12 weeks on one model is something I can't imagine I’ll ever get again, it was a very satisfying project that was well supported by the course.